renovamen1/macOS-portfolio2/public/markdown/about-me.md

 Hello!
-I'm **Prabin Thakur**, a Data Science student from the department of Computer Application at MAKAUT.
+I'm **Prabin Thakur**, a Data Science undergrad from the department of Computer Application at MAKAUT.

 Researching on AI solutions for inventory,agriculture and services management.
-\n

-### Research Interests

 My primary focus areas include:
-- **Machine Learning** - Building intelligent systems that learn from data
+- **Machine Learning** - Building intelligent systems with SVM,MLP,CNN and XGboost.
-- **Generative AI** - Exploring the creative potential of artificial intelligence
+- **Generative AI** - Exploring the creative potential of open as well proprietary multimodals.
-- **AI Agents** - Developing autonomous systems that can interact and make decisions
+- **AI Agents** - Developing,intergating and optimizing autonomous systems to improve workflows.

 ### Current Goals

 Not actively seeking any job role for now  but might consider  **research internship for Summer 2025** and am open to collaborate on exciting research projects.
 If you're working on something interesting in ML, Gen-AI, or AI agents, lets connect!

-## Contact Information

 Feel free to reach out through any of these channels: